 - information collected to provide, or in providing, a health service of any kind.

 Provider collects health information from Individuals in providing the Services.
-If Individuals disclose other sensitive information to psychologists, this may be included in records created by psychologists and sometimes managed by the Provider.
-Individual psychologists, not the Provider, take responsibility for storing other sensitive information disclosed to psychologists during appointments (ie casenotes or session records).
-Provider may, however manage such information if psychologists cease to act in association with Provider and hand over records to Provider on termination.
+If Individuals disclose other sensitive information to their Practitioner, this may be included in records and sometimes managed by the Provider.
+Practitioners, not the Provider, take responsibility for storing sensitive information disclosed to them during appointments (ie casenotes or session records).

 6. How Provider stores Personal Information